Gezer

-It became a major fortified Canaanite city-state in the first half of the 2nd millennium BCE.
+Gezer became a major fortified Canaanite city-state in the first half of the 2nd millennium BCE.
 It was later destroyed by fire and rebuilt.
-The Amarna letters mention kings of Gezer swearing loyalty to the Egyptian pharaoh.
+It is first mentioned in several ancient Egyptian inscriptions.
 Its importance was due in part to the strategic position it held at the crossroads of the ancient coastal trade route linking Egypt with Syria, Anatolia and Mesopotamia, and the road to Jerusalem and Jericho, both important trade routes.
-In modern times, Tel Gezer was the site of the Palestinian village of Abu Shusheh, the residents of which were expelled by Israeli forces during the 1948 Arab-Israeli War.
+In Roman and Byzantine times, the site was sparsely populated.
+Later, In the modern era, Gezer was the site of the depopulated Palestinian Arab village of Abu Shusha, the residents of which fled, and others were massacred by Givati Brigade during the 1948 Arab–Israeli War.